 Tooth decay is a serious and quite common issue.
 In fact, it is the second most widespread disease after the common cold, with 57% of kids and adults in Canada having, or having had, a cavity, and 96% of adults having a history of cavities.
 While cavities may be common, they should never be thought of as normal.

 There have been many great advances in dentistry through the years, so why do we still have so many cavities?
 Part of the problem is the too-common belief that primary (baby) teeth aren’t that important, since they will fall out in a couple of years anyway.
 Cavities in these teeth don’t matter since the tooth is going to be replaced.
 But this is a poor opinion to have; a cavity can dissolve the tooth, eventually reaching the nerves and causing severe pain, loss of sleep, and other issues.
-In addition, loosing a primary tooth too early can affect the development of speech and the alignment of the adult teeth to come.
+In addition, losing a primary tooth too early can affect the development of speech and the alignment of the adult teeth to come.

 Proper dental care is important for all teeth, whether baby teeth or adult teeth, and the habits and routines established in childhood tend to carry over into adulthood.
 A child who never brushes or flosses is an adult that likely does the same.